 The average California home appraisal cost is between $335 to $450 for traditional, full-scale appraisals.
-You can consult with your lender or real estate agent to determine which type of appraisal is a good choice for you.
+You can consult with your lender or top real estate agents in CA to determine which type of appraisal is a good choice for you.
 We recommend a traditional appraisal because it provides the most accurate valuation.

 Frequently Asked Questions

 1. When should I get my home appraised?

 If you intend to sell your property, we recommend getting an appraisal before placing it on the market.
 That will ensure you can price your property accurately.